 Services Australia (Centrelink) or the Department of Veterans’ Affairs (DVA) conducts an Income and Assets Assessment to decide how much you can afford to contribute.
 This fee is not fixed — it is tailored to your financial circumstances.

-Key features of the Means-Tested Care Fee:
+Key features of the Non-clinical Care Contribution:

-How the Means-Tested Care Fee is calculated:
+How the Non-clinical Care Contribution Fee is calculated:

 The formula can be complex, but in simple terms: